DeanAyalon/docker-tests/readme.md

 How do Docker Volumes behave when they're uninitialized or empty?

 - **Named Volume** - When empty or undefined, a named volume will be created with the contents of the directory it's bound to.
-    > Even if the container has read-only permissions to the volume.
+    > Even if the container has read-only permissions to the volume!
 - **Bind Mount** - When undefined, an empty directory is created.
 The contents of the directory, even if empty, always override the container.

 ## Shebang